Early spring is prime time to be on the lookout for the invasive plant lesser celandine along your streambanks and in your wetlands.

-Lesser celandine has bright butter-yellow, daisy-like glossy flowers.
-These flowers usually have 8 “petals” (they are technically sepals, according to botanists) that emerge from a central disk.
-One plant can have many flowers but each flower grows on its own stalk.
+Lesser celandine has bright butter-yellow, buttercup-like glossy flowers that are each about 1 inch in diameter.
+These flowers usually have 8 petals that emerge from a central disk.
+One plant can have several flowers but each flower grows on its own stalk.

-This invasive weed reproduces rapidly by seed and also through white-ish “bulblets” that grow where the stems come together after the plant is done flowering for the year.
+This invasive weed reproduces rapidly by seed and also through rounded “bulbils” that grow where leaf emerges from the stem.
+Although the above-ground part of the plant dies back by early summer, these bulbils remain and are moved around by rain and animals to start new populations.
 Lesser celandine also has below-ground tubers that are thick and finger-like.
-Both the bulblets and tubers are storage organs that help keep the plant alive through summer and fall when the leaves and stems have died off after flowering.
+The tubers are storage organs that keep the plant alive through the rest of the year when the plant isn’t visible.